tarsjoris/x-air/README.md

 Some extra functions are provided.
 They are enabled by default.
-They can be disabled by setting their configuration option to false in `~/xtouch/xr18.properties`.
+They can be disabled by setting their configuration option to false in `~/xtouch/xtouch.properties`.

 * `router.mutebuttons`
     * The buttons next to *Global view* will function as mute buttons for the output channels (buses and main output).
 * `router.busorder`
     * The order of the bus buttons operate according to N-order instead of Z-order.
     More like the buttons in the X-Air-Edit app.
-* `addon.channel-name`
-    * The channel names will be displayed when an output bus or effects send is selected.
 * `router.busscribblestrip`
     * When selecting an effects send or bus send, the channel names are still displayed.